sascha/TokenInjectableDockerBuilder/API.md

 - *Type:* aws-cdk-lib.aws_lambda.DockerImageCode

-A Lambda-compatible DockerImageCode referencing the *exact* SHA digest of the built Docker image.
+A Lambda-compatible DockerImageCode referencing the the tag of the built Docker image.

 ---